Learn How to Cook Prime Rib (That’s Way Better Than Any Steakhouse)

 Test Kitchen Tip: For can’t-miss flavor, cut slits into the roast and stuff with minced garlic.

-Nestle your seasoned meat in a roasting pan with a rack.
-Or, fill a 13×9-in. baking pan with the mirepoix and rest the meat on top.
+Fill a roasting pan with the mirepoix and rest the meat on the rack.
 Place the prime rib fat side up, which will bathe the roast in its own flavorful juices as it cooks.

 Test Kitchen Tip: Be sure the pan you choose isn’t too large, which will cause the drippings to evaporate.

-Bake the meat until it reaches 5 to 10 degrees below your desired doneness.
-(I’m a sucker for somewhere in between rare and medium-rare.)
-This’ll take somewhere between 1-3/4 and 2-1/4 hours.
+Bake the meat until its internal temperature is 5 to 10° below your desired doneness.
+We prefer prime rib that’s somewhere between rare and medium-rare.
+That’ll take somewhere between 1-3/4 and 2-1/4 hours.

-You may be tempted to cut into your steamy, herb-crusted roast, but let it rest at least 15 minutes.
+You may be tempted to cut into your steamy, herb-crusted roast, but let it rest for at least 15 minutes.
 Cutting into meat too early is one of the biggest mistakes people make when cooking steak.
 The resting period gives the juices time to absorb into the meat.
-For larger cuts, you might want to let it stand for 5 minutes longer.
+For larger cuts, you might want to let stand for 5 minutes longer.

-If the bones are still attached, carve ’em off with a sharpened knife.
+If the bones are still attached, carve ’em off with a sharp knife.
 The easiest way to do this is to lift the roast onto its end using its protruding bone as a handle.
-Then glide the knife along the the curve of the bone, detaching it from the rest of the meat.
+Then glide the knife along the curve of the bone, detaching it from the rest of the meat.
 With the bones removed, you’ll be able to slice roast as thick (or thin) as you’d like.
 This 4-pound roast will serve about eight people.